austinmatthewsanchez/DH150-AUSTINSANCHEZ/assignment06/README.md

 ### User Testing and Iteration
+>After sketching wireframes for three usage scenarios, I asked a hypothetical user to complete the three tasks in the wireframes.

+>1.
+Add stocks to a watchlist and view recent news regarding stocks on a user's watchlist.
+>2.
+Customize news feed with inly politics and coronavirus coverage.
+>3.
+Navigate through pages with new topics bar.

+##### User's Walkthrough Pathways

 ### Reflection

-In the past, I've created wireframes and user flows by hand.
-This time around, I enjoyed the process of sketching the wireframes on paper, then transferring the images into InVision to iterate upon user flows.
+>In the past as a product designer, I've had the most experience with low-fidelity wireframes and user flows.
+I've created wireframes and user flows by hand for the most part; however, this process allowed me to learn about more tools and ways to easiliy iterate upon user flows.
+This time around, I enjoyed the process of sketching the wireframes on paper, then transferring the images into InVision to iterate upon my initial ideas.
+Instead of continually erasing the sketches on paper like I've done in the past, I was able to get my initial thoughts sketched up and then easily edit them in InVision.
+I'm excited to use this application in the future.

+>In terms of user testing,